xu2333/xu2333.github.io/about.md

 * Sid Meiers Civilization 5

-Accumulated 570+ hours game time, unlocked all 287 achievements on Steam
+Accumulated 570+ hours' game time, unlocked all 287 achievements on Steam

 ### More Information